Trump Is Known For Saluting Even Foreign Adversaries

-Though he has never served in the military, Donald Trump is very fond of saluting even when the situation doesn’t call for it.
+Though he has never served in the military, Donald Trump is very fond of saluting, even when the situation doesn’t call for it.
 As the media has noticed this habit, they have likened him to Brazilian President-elect Jair Bolsonaro, who has been dubbed “Trump of the Tropics.”

 Business Insider says that the public has drawn the comparison between the two bombastic leaders who are prone to “inflammatory rhetoric.”

-Today the press noticed that Bolsonaro is displaying another similarity to Trump as he saluted National Security Advisor John Bolton before leading him into a meeting with his advisors.
+Today the press noticed that Bolsonaro is displaying another similarity to Trump, as he saluted National Security Advisor John Bolton before leading him into a meeting with his advisors.

-The newly elected Brazilian President says he plans to align his policies with Trump and looks forward to accepting an invitation to visit Washington, D.C.
+The newly elected Brazilian president says he plans to align his policies with Trump and looks forward to accepting an invitation to visit Washington, D.C.

 Bolton agrees that Trump and the Brazilian leader are “like-minded.”